You are here

 - the couple is using donor sperm in order to conceive

-IUI may also be used as a first-line treatment for unexplained infertility, mild endometriosis or advancing maternal age.
+IUI may also be used as a first-line treatment for unexplained infertility or mild endometriosis.
 "For IUI, the woman must have at least one open fallopian tube, reasonable egg quality and the ability to induce ovulation if needed, and the male partner must have adequate semen parameters," Dr. Blauer says.

 IUI and Ovulation-Inducing Medications